 Dr. Jennifer Logan grew up in Virginia but has always loved California and made it her goal to one day settle here,

-where she is thrilled to work at UCLA Health.
-She first obtained her undergraduate degree in Molecular
+where she is thrilled to work at UCLA as a Health Sciences Assistant Professor.
+She first obtained her undergraduate

-Psychobiology at the State University of New York in Binghamton where she graduated summa cum laude.
-She
+degree in Molecular Psychobiology at the State University of New York in Binghamton where she graduated summa

-completed her Doctorate of Medicine at the University of Texas Medical Branch in Galveston and completed her
+cum laude.
+She completed her Doctorate of Medicine at the University of Texas Medical Branch in Galveston and her

 Family Medicine residency at UCLA.